 But Metro-North insisted any Wi-Fi would have to cost it nothing, that all the expense and tech risk would be borne by Cablevision or its customers.
 And that’s where the negotiations deadlocked.

 Today the railroad sees Wi-Fi as just a convenience.
 Smart phones and cell-card configured laptops can access the internet just fine, they say, using cellular technology.
 But to their credit the railroad is trying to get cell providers to fill in the coverage gaps, for example, in the tunnels and at GCT.

 So don’t look for Wi-Fi anytime soon on America’s biggest and busiest commuter railroad.
 It’s not seen as a necessity … except perhaps by its passengers who really have no other transportation option.

-JIM CAMERON has been a Darien resident for 23 years.
-He is the founder of the Commuter Action Group and also serves on the Darien RTM.
+About the author: Jim Cameron is founder of The Commuter Action Group, and a member of the Darien RTM.
 The opinions expressed in this column are only his own.
 You can reach him at CommuterActionGroup@gmail.com